Get involved

 CBS leadership opportunities

-CBS offers a variety of leadership opportunities within the College and aims to include students with a diverse range of backgrounds and interests.
-We encourage all students to apply without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
+CBS offers a variety of leadership opportunities within the College and seeks to include students with a diverse range of backgrounds and interests.

 Students interested in serving in a leadership position can apply via the CBS Leadership Application each fall and spring.
 Through this application you can learn about the specifics of each of these opportunities and apply to be considered for any positions of interest.